A correlated pseudo-marginal approach to doubly intractable problems: Methodology

 It is easy to show that, under the unbiasedness condition in \eqref{eq:unbiased_estimator}, integrating out $\Bu$ in \eqref{eq:augmented_posterior_u} gives the marginal density of interest in \eqref{eq:augmented_posterior} for $\Btheta, \nu$.
 However, we cannot sample from \eqref{eq:augmented_posterior_u} using a pseudo-marginal algorithm as the BP estimates may be negative and hence it is not a valid density.
 We follow \cite{lyne2015russian} and consider the target density

-Integrating out $\Bu$ in \eqref{eq:absolute_target} does not give the marginal density of interest in \eqref{eq:augmented_posterior} because $|\widehat{\exp}(-\nu Z(\Btheta)|\Bu)|$ is biased. \cite{lyne2015russian} propose reweighting the MCMC iterates using importance sampling to obtain a simulation consistent estimate of the expectation of an arbitrary function $\psi(\Btheta)$ with respect to the posterior density $\pi(\Btheta|\By)$, i.e.\
+Integrating out $\Bu$ in \eqref{eq:absolute_target} does not give the marginal density of interest in \eqref{eq:augmented_posterior} because $|\widehat{\exp}(-\nu Z(\Btheta)|\Bu)|$ is biased. \cite{lyne2015russian} propose reweighting the MCMC iterates using importance sampling to obtain a simulation-consistent estimate of the expectation of an arbitrary function $\psi(\Btheta)$ (assuming the expectation exists) with respect to the posterior density $\pi(\Btheta|\By)$, i.e.\

 which we now outline in some detail.
 We can write